 Short-acting and long-acting ADHD medications are exactly the same drugs; they differ only in how long the effects last, which determines how frequently you have to pop a pill.
 The short-acting medications typically have an effect for only a few hours.
 That means you need to pop a pill several times a day.
 The effects of long-acting or extended-release forms typically control symptoms for the whole day.
 That means you only have to take one pill a day.
 One added benefit associated with the long-acting medications is that they prevent the roller coaster ups and downs that are sometimes associated with short-acting medications.

-- Q What are natural treatments for attention deficit hyperactivity disorder?
+- Q How are children with attention deficit hyperactivity disorder treated?

 - Q Can optometric vision training help people with ADHD?

 - Q Can spending time in nature relieve symptoms of ADHD?